Arduino Connecting Easy Driver Stepper Motor Controller

 This really consists of a circuit board with a surface mount integrated circuit.
 The board costs between $10 to $15.
 While designed to operate low-power bipolar stepper motors with a current limit of about 700 mA, we can do a lot more.

-- Using Easy Driver with L298N - Arduino
+Easy Driver combined with a L298N driver

 The four outputs for two motor windings (A and B) can drive power MOSFETs or bipolar transistors to operate in the unipolar mode.
 The power can be boosted by using the four outputs to drive a L298N bipolar type driver board.